MFarabi619/Workday-Time-Entry-Script/README.md

 ## Release v2.0.0 Features:
 - Asks the user if they worked a regular work week.
 If not, then the script will prompt the user for the number of hours worked per day.
   - The hours entry menu also provides the user with the options to undo the last entry, restart from the beginning, or to exit the menu.
 - No need for the user to press enter in the console when signing in.
 The script will automatically continue when the hamburger icon is found.
 - If the browser is not on the main monitor, the script waits until the browser is moved to the main monitor rather than crashing.
+  - The script also prints a message to the console every half second to let the user know that the script is either waiting for the browser to be moved, or for the page to load.

 ## Planned Features and improvements:
 - Move the button images to a separate folder and import them into a file.
 Import from that file into the script.